ip addr add 192.168.1.81/24 dev eth0

-The iproute2 package offers the ip utility, which is a modern replacments for tools such as ifconfig, route, arp and more.
-It allows to configure addresses, links route and arp tables.
+The iproute2 package offers the ip utility, which is a modern replacement for tools such as ifconfig, route, arp, and more.
+It allows you to configure addresses, links, routes, and ARP tables.
 The only problem is that its documentation can be quite confusing.
-This post is intended to be a task-oriented guide to this utility, it’s far from complete and I intend to update it from time to time.
+This post is intended to be a task-oriented guide to this utility.
+It’s far from complete, and I intend to update it from time to time.

 $ ip addr

-Add an address to interface and define the subnet mask:
+Add an address to an interface and define the subnet mask:

 # ip addr add 192.168.1.81/24 dev eth0